rocketacademy/bootcamp-docs/algorithms-new/intro-to-python.md

 ## Exercises

-The following are a collection of concise exercises from [learnpython.org](https://learnpython.org) \(powered by [datacamp.com](https://datacamp.com)\) that we believe will be helpful to you to do before starting DS&A practice with RA.
+The following are a collection of concise exercises from [learnpython.org](https://learnpython.org) \(powered by [datacamp.com](https://datacamp.com)\) that we believe will be helpful to you to do before starting DS&A practice with Rocket.

 1. [Hello, World!](https://www.learnpython.org/en/Hello%2C_World%21)
 2. [Variables and Types](https://www.learnpython.org/en/Variables_and_Types)